Arizona State University Tuition and Fees

 Financial Aid

-The majority of the students who are accepted (84%) receive some form of financial aid to help with the Arizona State University cost, which may include scholarships, grants, and/or student loans.
+The majority of the students who are accepted (93%) receive some form of financial aid to help with the Arizona State University cost, which may include scholarships, grants, and/or student loans.

-ASU provides both academic and need-based scholarships for Arizona residents in an effort to make college education more affordable.
+ASU provides both academic and need-based scholarships for Arizona residents, in an effort to make college education more affordable.

-Generally, financial aid is monetary assistance awarded to students based on personal need and merit.
-Students that qualify for financial aid can use it to pay for college costs like tuition, books, and living expenses.
+Generally, financial aid is monetary assistance awarded to students based on personal need or merit.
+Students who qualify for financial aid can use it to pay for college costs like tuition, books, and living expenses.

 The federal government is the largest provider of student financial aid.
 However, aid can also be given by state governments, colleges and universities, private companies, and nonprofits.
 The different types include:

-• Scholarships: These can be awarded by schools and other organizations based on students’ academic excellence, athletic achievement, community involvement, job experience, field of study, and financial need.
+• Scholarships: These can be awarded by schools and other organizations based on students’ academic excellence, athletic achievement, community involvement, job experience, field of study, or financial need.

-• Grants: Generally based on financial need, these can come from federal, state, private, and non-profit organizations.
+• Grants: Generally based on financial need, these can come from federal, state, private, or nonprofit organizations.

 • Work-study: This federal program provides qualifying students with part-time employment to earn money for expenses while in school.